BSN-Asumiko/LibraryProject/README.md

 ## Used technologies

-- Java V.17
+- Java V. 17
-- Junit V.4.11
+- Junit V. 4.11
-- Maven V.3.9.8
+- Maven V. 3.9.8
-- PostgreSQL 42.7.3
+- PostgreSQL V. 42.7.3
 - PgAdmin 4
+- Mockito V. 5.12
+- Mockito Core V. 5.12

 ## Setup Instructions

 Access the online repository page

-Copy the repository URL that appears when accessing the Code button Enter VS Code
+Copy the repository URL that appears when accessing the Code button

+Enter VS Code

 In the VS Code Terminal (Ctrl + ño Terminal > New Terminal) we write the following:

 $ git clone (copied link)

 cd ../path/to/the/file
 Create a PostgreSQL database.
 Update the src/main/resources/application.properties file with your database credentials.
 Configuring the JAVA_HOME environment variable is an essential step for Java development and ensuring that your system and various tools (like Maven) can locate your Java installation.

+Paste the dependencies on 'pom.xml' file.

 Below are the steps to configure JAVA_HOME for different operating systems:

 Windows
 Determine the Java installation path: